Organic Beef Benefits

 Even with the "organic" designation, there is no solid evidence that organic beef is nutritionally healthier than conventional beef.
 Some studies, however, claim that beef from grass-fed cattle is higher in Omega-3 fatty acids and lower in saturated fats.
 Omega-3 fatty acids are considered to be heart-healthy and protect against physical and mental degenerative diseases.

 Another reason in favor of buying organic is the consideration that the ways in which cattle are raised for food impacts the environment.
 Organic farming encourages raising animals with a proper land-to-cattle ratio so that the manure can actually be used by plants as fertilizer and doesn't run off as pollution.

 Additionally, there is no use of pesticides or artificial fertilizers on the land where the cattle roam, so those chemicals cannot harm the environment either.
 According to the Organic

 Trade Association, the benefits of raising cattle organically include healthier water supplies and more humane treatment of animals.

 According to the Husbandry Institute, even with the onset of Mad Cow Disease and a 1997 FDA ban on cattle feed containing animal by-products, there are still conventional beef producers who use animal by-products (mainly from chicken and fish) as a protein source to promote the growth of their cattle.
-Likewise, conventional beef producers sometimes use other controversial methods, such as using antibiotics and hormones for growth, and housing cattle in cramped, filthy warehouses with no access to the outdoors.
+Likewise, conventional beef producers sometimes use other controversial methods, such as boosting growth with antibiotics and hormones and housing cattle in cramped, filthy warehouses with no access to the outdoors.